thedojoseries/kubernetes/README.md

 * frontend
 * zipkin

 Before you deploy these, you will have to change something in their `service.yaml`.
 Where it reads `type: LoadBalancer`, change it to `type: ClusterIP`.
 They key difference here is that Load Balancer would create a Load Balancer on GCP, while ClusterIP assigns a private IP to the service.
-The reason we don't want a Load Balancer is because the **Ingress Controller** already has a Load Balancer, which we'll use later.
+The reason we don't want a Load Balancer is because the [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) already has a Load Balancer, which we'll use later.

 What about `log-message-processor`?
-We will not create a Service for it since there are no Pods that are sending requests to the `log-message-processor`.
+We will not create a Service for it since there are no Pods sending requests to it.

 ## For Discussion